rotkonetworks/w3registrar/README.md

 - **Substrate**:
   - Connects to the listed endpoints, listens for `JudgementRequested`, checks identity fields, and writes partial verification state to Redis.
   - If the user unrequests judgement, the state is removed.
+- **PostgreSQL**:
+  - Stores identity registration data and indexer state for efficient querying and historical tracking.
+  - The indexer component syncs on-chain identity data to the database.
 - **Redis**:
   - Persists in-flight challenges.
 Example key: `"<accountId>:<network>"`.
   - Publishes keyspace events used by the WebSocket server to notify clients when states change.
+- **HTTP Server**:
+  - Handles GitHub OAuth callbacks for GitHub identity verification.
+  - Runs on `host:port` from `[http]` section.
 - **WebSocket**:
   - Runs on `host:port` from `[websocket]` section.
-  - Accepts JSON messages of type `SubscribeAccountState` (to watch an account’s fields) or `VerifyIdentity` (to mark a challenge done).
+  - Accepts JSON messages of type `SubscribeAccountState` (to watch an account's fields) or `VerifyIdentity` (to mark a challenge done).
   - On changes, pushes updated state back to any subscribed clients.
 - **Email**:
   - If any `fields` contains `"email"`, w3registrar spawns one IMAP loop that watches a single mailbox.